matthew-z/R-net/README.md

 Char-Level embedding with RNN is too slow and requires much GPU memory, so I removed it from my implementation.
 I plan to try using CNN to do char-level embedding.

+**Performance**

+I would like to recommend https://github.com/HKUST-KnowComp/R-Net (Tensorflow) if you are looking for high performance.
+Currently my implementation has not fully reached the paper's performance.